pondichys/void-setup/doc/void-btrfs.md

 # Set your timezone
 # You can list the available options with ls -l /usr/share/zoneinfo
+# The line below is valid for my timezone
 ln -sf /usr/share/zoneinfo/Europe/Brussels /etc/localtime

 # Set locales